-- Strategies and innovations for developing health, mental health and wellbeing (option module) This module will provide students with the knowledge and understanding related to new and existing strategies for developing health, mental health and wellbeing at individual, community, national and international levels.
+- Strategies and innovations for developing health, mental health and wellbeing (option module) In a rapidly changing society where public health, mental health and wellbeing challenges are increasingly complex and continually evolving, a strategic and innovative approach is needed.
+This module will provide students with the knowledge and understanding related to new and existing strategies for developing health, mental health and wellbeing at individual, community, national and international levels.
 It will explore the evidence and practicalities associated with different strategies, as well as encourage students to think innovatively and creatively about ways of improving and promoting good health in society.

 - Health, mental health and wellbeing in education settings (option module) In the Curriculum for Wales 2022, ‘Health and Wellbeing’ is identified as one of the six Areas of Learning and Experience (ALE).
-The vision of the Welsh government is that learners aged 3 to 16 have access to and acquire the experiences, knowledge and skills needed for employment, lifelong learning and active citizenship in today’s society.
-Furthermore, that the curriculum contributes to the goals set out in the Well-being of Future Generations (Wales) Act 2015 to develop healthy and confident individuals.
-Having Health and Wellbeing as one of the ALE is an important step forward towards recognising its importance and viewing health and wellbeing in a more holistic sense than the traditional approach of delivering separate Physical Education, Personal and Social Education and Sex Education subject areas.
+The curriculum contributes to the goals set out in the Well-being of Future Generations (Wales) Act 2015 to develop healthy and confident individuals.
 This module will explore the topics of health, mental health and wellbeing as they relate to young people in today’s society, as well as consider the content, design and delivery of the Health and Wellbeing ALE and examine innovative teaching pedagogy that could be utilised by teachers to develop healthy and confident learners.

 - Enhancing practice in health, mental health and wellbeing (core module) Working in the health sector requires an ever broadening range of skills and capabilities, backed up by experience and reflective practice.
 In this module, students will learn to develop the skills and capabilities to work effectively in different roles.
 It will also, through means of a work-based learning placement, allow students to gain valuable experience of working in the area and enable them to start building a network.
 The module will be flexible and wide-ranging in its aims and scope, in order to appeal to the personal career needs and goals of those new to and already working within the health sector, as well as respond to new and emerging skills and capabilities to enhance practice.

-- Research methods for health, mental health and wellbeing (core module) The study of health – namely that it deals with the complex issue of people’s lives and can often involve those in a vulnerable state – presents particular challenges for researchers in terms of ethics, designs and methods.
+- Research methods for health, mental health and wellbeing (core module) The nature of public health, mental health and wellbeing – namely that it deals with the complex issue of people’s lives and can often involve those in a vulnerable state – presents particular challenges for researchers in terms of ethics, designs and methods.
 This module will teach students how to undertake research related to public health, mental health and wellbeing, including how to collect and analyse data and design ethically sound research studies.
 It will encourage students to think creatively and innovatively in relation to research methodology, in order to be considerate to the nature of the subject area and matter.

 - Dissertation in health, mental health and wellbeing (core module) Research in public health, mental health and wellbeing is vital for many reasons, including developing the evidence for new and existing health improvement and promotion strategies, understanding people’s lived experiences of health issues and services, and exploring health behaviours at individual, community and national levels in an evolving physical and social environment.
 This module will support students to undertake their own piece of research on a topic of their choosing, and disseminate their findings in a format suitable to their personal career needs and goals.